Vapor Barriers in Concrete Foundations

 Photo credit: premier-az.com

 A vapor barrier is the key to waterproofing under a concrete basement or slab.
-Without a vapor barrier, dampness can lead to a damp floor, indoor humidity and mold.
+Without a vapor barrier, moisture can lead to a damp floor, indoor humidity and mold.
+Concrete pros recommend vapor barriers even in dry climates because soil always harbors moisture, which the drier air will pull out.
+Vapor barriers must be chosen and installed carefully.
+Here's a guide:

 How to Choose a Vapor Barrier